Quick Tips for Writing Your Work-History Resume Section

 Note that not everyone can release company performance figures.
 If presenting this information is a breach of confidentiality, find another way to present your accomplishments.
 For example, use percentages rather than actual dollar figures.

-An effective strategy is to write the result of your work before listing the problem and action.
+An effective strategy for your work-history resume section is to write the result of your work before listing the problem and action.
 This allows you to lead with the most compelling aspect of your accomplishment.

 For example: Reversed an annual $2 million decline in market share by streamlining the benchmark process and building a top-flight sales team.